Pretty in Pink Crochet Scarf Pattern

 - yo = yarn over

-- To change the size use a multiple of 3 +5
+- To change the size of this scarf, use a starting chain in a multiple of 3 + 5 chains

 - Written in standard US terms